Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Abstract

 \section{Abstract}

-Program synthesis has been long studied with recent approaches focused on directly using the power of \llmfull{s} (\llm{s}) to generate code according to user intent written in natural language.
-Code evaluation datasets, containing curated synthesis problems with input/output test-cases, are used to measure the performance of various \llm{s} on code synthesis.
-However, test-cases in these datasets can be limited in both quantity and quality for fully assessing the functional correctness of the generated code.
-Such limitation in the existing benchmarks begs the following question: \emph{In the era of \llm{s}, is the code generated really correct?} To answer this, we propose \sys{} -- a code synthesis benchmarking framework to rigorously evaluate the functional correctness of \llm-synthesized code.
-In short, \sys takes in the base evaluation dataset and uses an automatic input generation step to produce and diversify large amounts of new test inputs using both \llm-based and mutation-based input generators to further validate the synthesized code.
-While \sys is general, we extend the popular \humaneval{} benchmark and build \plus{\humaneval{}} with \moretests{} additionally generated tests.
-Our extensive evaluation across 14 popular \llm{s} (including \gptfour and \chatgpt) demonstrates that \plus{\humaneval{}} is able to catch significant amounts of previously undetected wrong code synthesized by \llm{s}, reducing the \passat{k} by \passakdrop on average!
-For example, the \passat{k} of widely studied open-source models like \codegen{-16B} can drop by over 18.0\%, while the performance of state-of-the-art commercial models like \chatgpt and \gptfour can also drop by at least $13.0\%$, \emph{largely affect the result analysis for almost all recent work on \llm-based code generation}.
-Moreover, we even found several incorrect \gt implementations in \humaneval.
-Our work not only indicates that prior popular code synthesis evaluation results do not accurately reflect the true performance of \llm{s} for code synthesis but also opens up a new direction to improve programming benchmarks through automated test input generation.
+Program synthesis has been long studied with recent approaches focused on directly using the power of \llmfull{s} (\llm{s}) to generate code.
+Programming benchmarks, with curated synthesis problems and test-cases, are used to measure the performance of various \llm{s} on code synthesis.
+However, these test-cases can be limited in both quantity and quality for fully assessing the functional correctness of the generated code.
+Such limitation in the existing benchmarks begs the following question: \emph{In the era of \llm{s}, is the code generated really correct?} To answer this, we propose \sys{} -- a code synthesis evaluation framework to rigorously benchmark the functional correctness of \llm-synthesized code. \sys augments a given evaluation dataset with large amounts of test-cases newly produced by an automatic test input generator, powered by both \llm- and mutation-based strategies.
+While \sys is general, we extend the test-cases of the popular \humaneval{} benchmark by \moretests{} to build \plus{\humaneval{}}.
+Our extensive evaluation across \NModel{} popular \llm{s} (\eg \gptfour and \chatgpt) demonstrates that \plus{\humaneval{}} is able to catch significant amounts of previously undetected wrong code synthesized by \llm{s}, reducing the \passat{k} by up-to \passakdropmax{}.
+We also surprisingly found that test insufficiency can lead to mis-ranking.
+For example, both \wizardcoder{} and \phind{} now outperform \chatgpt{} on \plus{\humaneval{}}, while none of them could on \humaneval{}.
+Our work not only indicates that prior popular code synthesis evaluation results do not accurately reflect the true performance of \llm{s} for code synthesis, but also opens up a new direction to improve such programming benchmarks through automated testing.
 We have open-sourced our tools, enhanced datasets as well as all \llm{}-generated code at \url{https://github.com/evalplus/evalplus} to facilitate and accelerate future \llm{-for-code} research.